-Having good control is not just a matter of practicing or throwing a bunch of bullpens.
+Having good command is not just a matter of practicing or throwing a bunch of bullpens.

-It is very difficult to control the ball if you can't control your body and get to a consistent release point.
+It is very difficult to command the ball if you can't control your body and get to a consistent release point.

-Besides poor mechanics, pitchers with poor control usually don't throw enough and don't have the ability to make adjustments.
+Besides poor mechanics, pitchers with poor command usually don't throw enough and don't have the ability to make adjustments.